stehal/mtbocal/docs/icalendar.md

 ##### Table Footnotes
 ###### iCalendar export
-A tick in this column indicates that it is possible to export to iCalendar format?
-Though not necessarily easy or pretty (see Notes column).
+A tick in this column indicates that it is possible to export to iCalendar format - though not necessarily easy or pretty (see Notes column).

 ###### Geocoding
 A GEO tag makes it possible to show race location on a map.